 Kratom tea is sold as a natural, plant-based dietary supplement.
-It has been described as effective in helping with a number of different problems, illnesses and ailments, including:
+It’s been described as effective in helping with a number of different problems, illnesses and ailments, including:

 In low doses, users describe experiencing increased alertness, euphoria and even sexual arousal, while in higher doses the pain relief and sedative effects are calming.